 February 19, 2019

-There is nothing quite like the quality and craftsmanship of a luxury mechanical watch.
+There is nothing quite like the quality and craftsmanship of a luxury mechanical watch, as our watch experts at New Bond Street Pawnbrokers well know.
 Wearing a brand such as Audemars Piguet or Patek Philippe makes a statement about who you are.
 But while many people view luxury watches as expensive accessories, the smart buyer knows that the right watch can also serve as a lucrative investment.

 Many limited edition or speciality watches can double or even treble in value once production ceases.
 The trick is knowing which of the thousands of quality timepieces produced each year are the ones most likely to increase in value.
 In this blog, we’ll take a look at the manufacturers and models which represent the best investment opportunity going forward.